spyder-ide/spyder-docs/doc/ipythonconsole.rst

 |

-When "Connect to an existing kernel" is selected, Spyder prompts for the connection details:
+When :guilabel:`Connect to an existing kernel` is selected, Spyder prompts for the connection details:

 .. image:: images/console/console_dialog_connect.png
    :align: center